Code of Conduct

 - Sodas or glass bottled drinks are NOT permitted due to safety.

 - Students in the cafeteria should sit at a table and remain seated until dismissed by a supervisor.

-- Table area should be cleaned.
-Floor under seat should be cleaned.
+- The table area should be cleaned.
+The floor under the seat should be cleaned.
 Trash should be thrown in the trash cans.
 Recycled items should be recycled.

 - Students raise their hands to be dismissed.